 The SASO Program Office partnered with the AFS Training Division (AFS-500) to initiate development of the following training courses:

-The SASO Program Office coordinated with the AFS Training Division (AFS-500) and the Safety Management Systems (SMS) Program Office (AFS-900) to solicit, select, and train SAS Transition and Readiness Team (START) members.
+The SASO Program Office coordinated with the AFS Training Division (AFS-500) to solicit, select, and train SAS Transition and Readiness Team (START) members.
 START members have volunteered to be AFS field, regional and headquarters representatives.
 They serve as on-location SAS representatives for their peers during the transition to the SAS.

 START members are formal change agents who pro-actively seek opportunities to share the value of the SAS initiative.